yihsuan29/Multi-Gate-Stock-Transformer/Proposal_Slide/Proposal.md

 S&P 500 market index

 - **Economic Indicators**:
-We use interest as our economic indicator.
+We use the VIX, interest rates, and other economic indicators

 - **Sentimental Scores**:
 Daily news sentiment from RavenPack [4] is used to measure its impact on the market and stocks.